-Jacqui Little has been appointed to have overall responsibility for implementing the school's policy for supporting pupils with medical conditions.
+Kirsty Shields and Karen Hall have been appointed to have overall responsibility for implementing the school's policy for supporting pupils with medical conditions.
 They will ensure that children with medical conditions are appropriately supported, ensure cover for 1:1 in case of absence and briefing supply staff.

-- 2.4 All members of School Staff may be asked to provide support to pupils with medical conditions, including administering medicines - All members of staff should know what to do and respond accordingly if they become aware that a pupil with a medical condition needs help - · Although administering medicine is not part of teacher's professional duties, teachers should take into account the needs of pupils with medical conditions that they teach. - Staff must not give prescription medication or undertake healthcare procedures without appropriate training
+All members of School Staff may be asked to provide support to pupils with medical conditions, including administering medicines

+- All members of staff should know what to do and respond accordingly if they become aware that a pupil with a medical condition needs help - Although administering medicine is not part of teacher's professional duties, teachers should take into account the needs of pupils with medical conditions that they teach - A completed form needs to be completed by parents for a member of staff to administer medication.
+Administering of pupil medication will be completed by office staff - Kirsty Shields/Karen Hall (however, TA's and teachers may be asked to do this if required) - Staff must not give prescription medication or undertake healthcare procedures without appropriate training